1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 What is an Ulcer of the Intestine?

-• Duodenal ulcers - in the first part of the small intestine
+• Duodenal ulcers - within the anterior half of the small bow.

-• Jejunal or ileal ulcers - in the middle or lower small intestine
+• Jejunal or ileal ulcers - situate in the middle or the lower small intestine.

 Common Symptoms